mui/material-ui/docs/src/pages/components/transitions/transitions.md

 from transparent to opaque.

-The second example demonstrates how to change the `transform-origin`, and conditionally applies the `timeout` property to change the entry speed.
+The second example demonstrates how to change the `transform-origin`, and conditionally applies the `timeout` prop to change the entry speed.

 {{"demo": "pages/components/transitions/SimpleGrow.js", "bg": true}}

 ## Slide

 Slide in from the edge of the screen.
-The `direction` property controls which edge of the screen the transition starts from.
+The `direction` prop controls which edge of the screen the transition starts from.

-The Transition component's `mountOnEnter` property prevents the child component from being mounted until `in` is `true`.
+The Transition component's `mountOnEnter` prop prevents the child component from being mounted until `in` is `true`.
 This prevents the relatively positioned component from scrolling into view from its off-screen position.
-Similarly the `unmountOnExit` property removes the component from the DOM after it has been transition off screen.
+Similarly the `unmountOnExit` prop removes the component from the DOM after it has been transition off screen.

 {{"demo": "pages/components/transitions/SimpleSlide.js", "bg": true}}